How to Make a Christmas Tree Village in a Vase

 Assemble Your Christmas Vignette

-Step 1 ~ First, place the light pack in the bottom on the vase.
+Step 1 – First, place the light pack in the bottom of the vase.

 I turned the lights on to check how they looked.

-Step 4 ~ Now you will need to make your buildings or houses.
+Step 4 – Now you will need to make your buildings or houses.
 I used my Cricut Air and Circuit Design Space to find and cut out 3 buildings.
-You could hand draw these.
+You could hand draw these – or have your kids draw them.

-Then, I used a marker to outline the doors and windows.
+Then, I used a marker and ruler to outline the doors and windows.

 Finally, turn the lights on to check how your Christmas tree village vignette looks.